Hello people, I have extensively researched a plastic material known as UHMW, known for its rigidness. Without further ado, let’s begin.

-Here is a table with all the typical properties of UHMW:
+Here is a table with all the specific properties of UHMW:

 Although there are a few, I will still go through the drawbacks of ultra-high molecular weight polyethylene.

-- It has a low melting point of 155°C which is quite low compared t other high-performance polymers, making it unstable for high-temperature applications.
+- It has a low melting point of 155°C, which is relatively low compared to other high-performance polymers, making it unstable for high-temperature applications.